-- d) Respondent(s) means a person or person against whom a complaint of sexual misconduct has been lodged; - e) Sexual assault means any unwanted and forced sexual act or behaviour without consent, including groping, inappropriate touching of a sexual nature; - f) Sexual harassment means unwelcome sexual advances, unwelcome request for sexual favours or other unwelcome conduct of a sexual nature which makes a person feel offended, humiliated and/or intimidated, where a reasonable person would anticipate that reaction in the circumstances.
-Examples of sexually harassing behaviour include: unwelcome touching; staring or leering; suggestive comments or jokes; sexually explicit pictures or posters; unwanted invitations to go out on dates; requests for sex; intrusive questions about a person's private life or body; unnecessary familiarity, such as deliberately brushing up against a person; insults or taunts based on sex; sexually explicit physical contact; and sexually explicit emails or SMS text messages; - g) Sexual misconduct is used as a generic term encompassing sexual assault and sexual harassment.
+- d) Respondent(s) means a person or person against whom a complaint of sexual misconduct has been lodged - e) Sexual assault means an act of a sexual nature carried out against a person's will through the use of physical force, intimidation or coercion, and including any attempts to do this.
+This includes rape, attempted rape, aggravated sexual assault (assault with a weapon), indecent assault, penetration by objects, forced sexual activity that did not end in penetration and attempts to force a person into sexual activity.
+Such incidents are an offence under state and territory criminal law (ABS 2023b); - f) Sexual harassment means unwelcome sexual advances, unwelcome request for sexual favours or other unwelcome conduct of a sexual nature which makes a person feel offended, humiliated and/or intimidated, where a reasonable person would anticipate that reaction in the circumstances.
+Examples of sexually harassing behaviour include: unwelcome touching; staring or leering; suggestive comments or jokes; sexually explicit pictures or posters; unwanted invitations to go out on dates; requests for sex; intrusive questions about a person's private life or body; unnecessary familiarity, such as deliberately brushing up against a person; insults or taunts based on sex; sexually explicit physical contact; and sexually explicit emails or SMS text messages.